pradyumnabilagi/dllfiles/README.md

 # dllfiles
 main() calls functions from the dll files while exicution of .exe file.DLL files also call eachother.
+  The namespace of dll1 is named as dllspec.And the class declared in it is called dllclass.
+  The namespace od dll2 is named as dllspec2.And the class declared in it is called dllclass2.

    Run the exodll.exe ,enter any 2 numbers